OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

     office-addin-https-reverse-proxy --url http://localhost:3000
     ```

-1. Sideload `manifest-localhost.xml` in Outlook on Windows, or Outlook on the web by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
+1. Sideload `manifest-localhost.xml` in Outlook on the web or on Windows by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
 1. [Try out the sample!](#try-it-out)

 ## Configure event-based activation and AppendOnSend in the manifest